 concepts

-Last updated May 25, 2026
+Last updated July 4, 2026

 Doomscrolling is the compulsive consumption of negative or distressing online content — usually news, politics, or social media feeds — for extended periods despite the activity making the person feel worse.
 The term entered mainstream use during 2020 and has been included in Merriam-Webster, Oxford, and the Cambridge dictionary since 2022.
 As of May 2026 the most effective interventions combine content filtering at source (keyword filters, feed removers) with friction-based blockers.